George Lopez: Personal life

-In 1993, Lopez married Ann Serrano; they welcomed their daughter Mayan in 1996.
+In 1993, Lopez married Ann Serrano; they have one daughter together.
 On September 27, 2010, Lopez announced that he and his wife had decided to end their marriage.
 Serrano filed for divorce on November 23, 2010, citing irreconcilable differences.
 The divorce was finalized on July 1, 2011.

 Lopez has a genetic condition that caused his kidneys to deteriorate.
 His doctors had told him in April 2004 that he was going to require an organ transplant but he postponed the operation until finishing the fourth season of George Lopez.
 In 2005, his wife Ann donated one of her kidneys to Lopez.
 The transplant was successful; Lopez lost 45 lb after the operation, partly because of the improvement in his health.
 He brought awareness to the issue on his show; his character's father Manny was diagnosed with a similar illness.

 Lopez is a supporter of the Democratic Party and endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.

 Lopez is also a supporter of Israel.
 In October 2023, he signed an open letter supporting Israel during the Gaza war.

 Lopez resides in Los Feliz, Los Angeles.

 Though he was raised Catholic, he is not religious, saying: "My religion is helping people and not carrying anger."